Marketing on Fleek in Language Teens Relate To

 Mastering Marketing Messages For Teen Buyers

 Creating marketing messages that invite teen buyers is easier when you know their conversational tone.
-The vast uptick and proliferation of social media and shopping sites in recent years has increased the competition.
+The vast uptick and proliferation of social media and shopping sites in recent years have increased the competition.
 While having more opportunities and channels to connect with teens is a good thing when you have the skill and resources to reach them.

 In order to reach the teen market effectively, you will want to be present on the platforms they choose to be active on.
 You can then dedicate your focus on creating content around their buying habits and place messages on the channels where they spend time.